xaviermouy/FishSound_Finder/README.rst

 ============================================

 **FishSound Finder** is an open source python software to automatically detect and classify fish sounds in passive acoustic recordings.
 It is based on the python libraries `ecosound <https://ecosound.readthedocs.io/en/latest/>`_ and `ketos <https://docs.meridian.cs.dal.ca/ketos/>`_.
+FishSound Finder was trained to detect typical low frequency (< 1kHz) grunts and knocks produced by fish.
+Note that it detects isolated fish sounds and does not target the long continuous sounds produced dduring fish choruses.
+Future versions will also include the capability to detect sounds from specific fish species (e.g. haddock).
-FishSound Finder was trained to detect isolated grunts and knocks produced by fish (not choruses).
-It was originally developed to analyze fish sounds from British Columbia (Canada) but proved to work well also in other parts of the world (e.g. Florida, USA).
+It was originally developed to analyze fish sounds found in coastal British Columbia (Canada) but proved to also work well in other parts of the world (e.g. Florida, USA).
-Future versions will also include detectors for specific fish species (e.g. haddock).
 Detection outputs from FishSound Finder are compatible with the popular bioacoustics software `Raven <https://ravensoundsoftware.com/>`_.

 .. image:: docs/source/_static/detection_example.png